-A tasty Valentine’s meal doesn’t have to be high in calories — and that includes dessert.
+A tasty Valentine’s Day meal doesn’t have to be high in calories — and that includes dessert.
 These sweet and tart meringue hearts are a light yet undeniably cute way to end a meal.
 And at only 150 calories per cookie, it’s OK to indulge!
+(And if chocolate it more your thing, consider this Gluten-Free Molten Lava Cake.)

 Prep time: 15 minutes